-Last week I mentioned that I was asked by the BBC to be part of The Conversation, a radio program in which presenter Kim Chakanetsa facilitates a conversation between two women from different cultures about their paths to success in the same field.
+A few weeks ago I was asked by the BBC to be part of a very special program called The Conversation in which Kim Chakanetsa presents a conversation between two women from different cultures about their paths to success in the same field.
 Over a dozen women from almost as many countries were interviewed for the program and it was an absolute honour to be selected.

-If you have any interest in diving, shipwrecks or maritime archaeology, please tune in and tell us what you think.
-It runs for about half an hour.
-You can play the program above or find it online here.
+So, if you have any interest in diving, shipwrecks or maritime archaeology, please tune in and tell us what you think.
+You can play the program in Soundcloud (link above) or find it online here.

-A big thank must go to the BBC World Service, Producer Joanna Impey, Presenter Kim Chakanetsa and of course, my co-conversationalist, Maritime Archaeologist, Jo Sakhanapnasit, for making this happen.
-Cover image by Michaela Skovranova.
+A big thank to the BBC World Service, Producer Joanna Impey, Presenter Kim Chakanetsa and of course, Jo, for making this such a wonderful way to pass the time.